Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/enable.md

     {:.note}
     > The `HOSTNAME` for `KONG_PORTAL_GUI_HOST` should not be preceded by a protocol, for example, `http://`.

-1. Execute the following command:
+1. Enable the Dev Portal for a workspace:

     ```sh
     curl -i -X PATCH http://localhost:8001/workspaces/default \
       --data "config.portal=true"
     ```

-1. Access the Dev Portal for the default workspace using the URL specified in the `KONG_PORTAL_GUI_HOST` variable:
+1. Access the Dev Portal for the workspace using the URL specified in the `KONG_PORTAL_GUI_HOST` variable:

     ```sh